zalando-incubator/kube-ingress-aws-controller/README.md

 - Automatic discovery of SSL certificates
 - Automatic forwarding of requests to all Worker Nodes, even with auto scaling
 - Automatic cleanup of unnecessary managed resources
+- Support for internet-facing and internal load balancers
 - Can be used in clusters created by [Kops](https://github.com/kubernetes/kops), see our [deployment guide for Kops](deploy/kops.md)

 ## Upgrade

+### <v0.5.0 to >=v0.5.0

+Version `v0.5.0` introduced support for both `internet-facing` and `internal` load balancers.
+For this change we had to change the naming of the CloudFormation stacks created by the controller.
+To upgrade from v0.4.* to v0.5.0 no changes are needed, but since the naming change of the stacks migrating back down to a v0.4.* version will not be non-disruptive as it will be unable to manage the stacks with the new naming scheme.
+Deleting the stacks manually will allow for a working downgrade.

 ### <v0.4.0 to >=v0.4.0

-In versions before v.04.0 we used AWS Tags that were set by CloudFormation automatically to find some AWS resources.
+In versions before v0.4.0 we used AWS Tags that were set by CloudFormation automatically to find some AWS resources.
 This behavior has been changed to use custom non cloudformation tags.